LeagueAkari/LeagueAkari-Config/announcement/en.md

 1. The client startup shortcuts in the launch page are not available for some users.
 2. Some pages are not adapted to the light mode.
+3. The CPU usage is high when using WMI to connect to the client.
+4. The open-group detection sometimes has problems.
+5. The page size is reset when flipping the 战绩页面.
+6. Some labels on the player card in the match analysis are not displayed correctly.
+7. The send template feature is not working properly.
+8. Some pages are not adapted to the light mode.
+9. The OP.GG window is not working properly for some users.

 ### Community & Feedback Channels